Tiger-eat-cat/search.ts/README.md

       - word: Matched word
       - start: Matched word start index in content
       - end: Matched word end index in content
+- **treeDepthFirstSearch** (depth first search in tree)
+   - treeDepthFirstSearch<T extends { [propName: string]: any }>(tree: T, describe: Describe, key: string, childKey: string)
+      - tree: A tree-shape object which every node may has children.
+      - describe: The function with every node as param with boolean return, using for find target node.
+      - key: Every node's primary key, default is 'id'.
+      - childKey: Every node's children key, default is 'children'.
+- **treeBreadthFirstSearch** (breadth first search in tree)
+   - treeBreadthFirstSearch<T extends { [propName: string]: any }>(tree: T, describe: Describe, key: string, childKey: string)
+      - tree: A tree-shape object which every node may has children.
+      - describe: The function with every node as param with boolean return, using for find target node.
+      - key: Every node's primary key, default is 'id'.
+      - childKey: Every node's children key, default is 'children'.

 ### Attribute
     SearchResult {